 Writing a cover letter

 What is a cover letter?

+A cover letter is an essential part of any job application and should always accompany your CV.
 Your cover letter needs to stand out from other cover letters.
 A well written cover letter will make the employer want to know more about you.
 It will make the right impression and encourage the employer to not only look at your CV but to read it with interest.

 What to include?

 - Let them know what position you are applying for

 - Why you are interested in the job.

 - Why you are interested in the firm.

 - Why the employer should be interested in you.
 Highlight your key skills which match the job requirements.

 - Ask for an interview and thank the reader for considering your application.